Midtown Madness 2: Reception

 Midtown Madness 2 reviewers were mostly favorable towards the game's multiplayer, but criticized the gameplay when latency (lag) was in play.
-The reviewer from IGN enjoyed the chaotic nature of online play with the statement "fishtailing is king".
+Vincent Lopez of IGN enjoyed the chaotic nature of online play with the statement "fishtailing is king".
 The reviewer from Edge call the online play a "boon and significant improvement" over Midtown Madness.
-In speaking of the moments of lag in online mulitplayer, Eurogamer's Tom Bramwell called it "intolerable for people used to a steady, smooth gaming experience."
-The high pings that cause lag were also a concern for GameSpot's Stephen Poole.
+In speaking of the moments of lag in online multiplayer, Bramwell called it "intolerable for people used to a steady, smooth gaming experience."
+The high pings that cause lag were also a concern for Poole.
 Sal Accardo of GameSpy lauded the multiplayer.
 He stated that there were "few other experiences like this in gaming today.
 You haven't truly played a racing game until you've driven a double-decker bus straight down Lombard Street; it's just damned FUN."

+The game won the award for "Racing Game of 2000" in Readers' Choice, but was a runner-up in Editors' Choice at IGN's Best of 2000 Awards.
+It was also nominated for the "Best Driving Game for PC" award at The Electric Playground's Blister Awards 2000, which went to Need for Speed: Porsche Unleashed.

+Legacy

+After the game was released in 2000, Angel Studios ended its partnership with Microsoft.
+The Midtown Madness series was transferred to Swedish studio DICE, and Midtown Madness 3 was released in 2003.
+Angel Studios would release Midnight Club: Street Racing and Smuggler's Run few weeks after Midtown Madness 2 and is considered as a spiritual successor to the Midtown Madness series.
+Both games are would become a success for Angel Studios, eventuality becoming its own franchise named Midnight Club and Smuggler's Run.
+Some of the developers of the game remained and worked on the sequel Midtown Madness 3.
+After that, they would either stay at DICE and work on Battlefield series or stay at Microsoft.

+Midtown Madness 2 was the last racing game published by Microsoft for PCs, until the release of Forza Motorsport 6: Apex in 2016.

+Also Midtown Madness 2 was the first title to use the AGE (Angel Game Engine) game engine, unlike the ARTS (Angel Real Time Simulation) game engine used by its prequel, Midtown Madness, and which was also used in the Major League Baseball Featuring Ken Griffey Jr. and Slugfest games developed by Angel Studios.
+This game engine laterly evolved and renamed as RAGE (Rockstar Advanced Game Engine) and became the cornerstone of today's modern Rockstar Games titles.